ampproject/amphtml/extensions/amp-consent/amp-consent.md

 Unlike consent state, this `shareData` is not persisted in client side storage.

-##### Client caching
-As mentioned in the response section, the consent state returned in the response will be stored in `localStorage` as a client side cache.
-The cached value will be used to avoid an extra server roundtrip on user's next visit.
-Note that this cached value, i.e user's previous consent decision ("accepted" or "rejected"), will always be respected in prior to all other things.
-A couple of implications with this behavior:

-- If a user can make consent decisions elsewhere, any decision changes will be one-time off due to the client cache.
-- When the user is travelling away from a consent enforced region, the user's very first visit in the new region will still take user's previous consent decision in cache.
-It's the `checkConsentHref` endpoint's job to decide if the same decision should still be respected for all future visits by echoing back user's consent, or consent is no longer required for the user  by responding `consentRequire: false, expireCache: true`.

-If the above behavior is unwanted, publishers can return `expireCache: true` all the time to completely disable client cache, with a tradeoff on increased latency.

-Note that any locally collected consent decisions via AMP's prompt UI are also stored in the same client cache overriding any previous consent state.

 #### consentRequired
-`consentRequired`: It accepts a boolean value indicating if a consent is required. `<amp-consent>` releases the lock immediately if `consentRequired: false`.
+`consentRequired`: It accepts a boolean value indicating if a consent is required. `<amp-consent>` will unblock components with an `UNKNOWN_NOT_REQUIRED` state if `consentRequired: false` and there's no previous consent decision stored in client cache.
 It makes sense mostly with a combination of [geoOverride](#geooverride) config so that only a certain regions require consent.

 It can also be set to `consentRequired: "remote"` to fetch the value remotely from the `checkConsentHref` endpoint.
 This is useful when publishers want to use their own server to decide if consent is required.
 For example, they want to have their own geo detection, or use the existing consent state for a known user.
+When used without `geoOverride`(#geooverride), the `consentRequired` value is set to `remote` by default if not specified.

 Note that this value will be ignored if there is previous consent state stored in client cache (see [Client caching](#client-caching) section for examples).

 #### onUpdateHref